Ed Vaizey: Other work

 Subsequent to leaving office as Minister for Culture, Communications and Creative Industries, Vaizey became a trustee of the National Youth Theatre and the international charity BritDoc, which supports long-form documentary making, both of which roles are unpaid.
 Vaizey is also a trustee of London Music Masters, a charity which provides children from disadvantaged backgrounds access to a high quality music education.

 He was appointed the unpaid chairman of Creative Fuse NE, a programme overseen by five universities in North East England to look at the importance of fusing creativity and technology.

 Vaizey took a role with LionTree Advisors who paid a salary of £50,000 for one day's work per week.
 The Advisory Committee on Business Appointments approved his application to work for the investment bank, which specialises in media and technology mergers and acquisitions, despite Vaizey's having met the firm on "official business" three times in his final months as minister.

-He is president of the Old Pauline Club, the alumni association of St Paul's School which he attended as a boy.
+He is a past president of the Old Pauline Club, the alumni association of St Paul's School which he attended as a pupil.

+Personal life

+Vaizey married Alexandra Mary-Jane Holland on the 17 September 2005 in the chapel of the House of Commons.
+Michael Gove was his best man.
+The couple have two children.